b1u3-22/GLOB/README.md

 | latest |   on push  | Built automatically using a GitHub Action                                                   |
 | stable | irregularly | Built by [satcom886](https://github.com/satcom886) whenever a version is mostly working    |

 In both instances, you need to set the `DISCORD_TOKEN` variable.
 Optionally you can choose a place to store GLOB's database using a mount point.
-GLOB stores its data in `/GLOB/data`, so you can bind-mount that wherever you want.
 If you don't set a mount point for GLOB's data, GLOB won't remember your settings and data.

 #### Pure Docker